Sorokin-MA/Dykes2DModel/README.md

 </div>

-A project aimed at numerical modeling of the formation of dikes and silos.
+A project aimed at numerical modeling of the formation of dykes and silos.
 The code is based on the [code](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2021JB023008) of Ivan Utkin and takes into account the effect of plasticity.

 ## Quick start
 ```